Blown for Good: Contents

 From there, he traveled to his father's home in Kansas City, Missouri.
 After Marc's escape, the base was locked down and no one was allowed to leave for any reason.
-Marc's wife Claire, who worked at RTC at Gold Base, was able to escape a few weeks later by arranging an appointment to get contact lenses, taking a taxi to the bus station, and taking a bus across country where she was reunited with Marc.
+Marc's wife Claire, who worked at RTC at Gold Base, was able to escape a few weeks later by arranging an appointment to get contact lenses, taking a taxi to the bus station, and taking a bus across the country where she was reunited with Marc.

 Headley credits multiple sources for introducing doubts about his conditions while living at Gold Base.
 He writes that he listened to The John and Ken Show on KFI, and that their discussion of Scientology allowed him to think more critically during his time at the compound.
 He says that viewing Conan O'Brien make fun of Scientology celebrities changed his views on individuals that were spoken of with reverence within Scientology.